thinktraveller/scopus-mcp/README.md

 This is a Model Context Protocol (MCP) server that provides access to the Elsevier Scopus API.
 It allows AI assistants to search for academic papers, retrieve abstracts, and look up author profiles.

-**Please pay attention** to that the request of Elsevier Scopus API key generally requires that your organization or institution has a subscription to Elsevier database service.
+**Please note that requesting an Elsevier Scopus API key generally requires that your organization or institution has a subscription to Elsevier database services.**

 ## Configuration